KevinMarquette/kevinmarquette.github.io/_draft/building a module.md

 ## Module manifest

 After all of that, I still don't have a module manifest.
-I could have started with the manifest, but dropping in all these other files was fairly quick and I figured there is a lot of general module information available already.
+I could have started with the manifest, but dropping in all these other files was fairly quick.
+I figured there is a lot of general module information available already.

 Here is a quick module manifest.